afk-echo/CustomScrollBar-ChromiumExt/README.md

 ![Extensions](screenshots/inst-1.png)
 ![Developer Mode](screenshots/inst-2.png)

 The extension should now be loaded and enabled.
-Check out the new scrollbar by opening a new webpage, and happy browsing!
+Check out the new scrollbar by opening a new webpage, and have fun!